 Keep things cheap and cheerfully green by making treasure from trash.
 There’s a lot you can create with a bundle of empty toilet paper rolls – from wind spinners to slithering snakes – and plenty of collage opportunities coming along with deliveries arriving in cardboard boxes and colourful wrapping.
 If your little artists really want to get serious, they can learn how to draw their favourite Disney characters with a free online step-by-step sketching tutorial.

 Start them on their banking journey

 Show your budding financial planners how to choose and set up an account to stash their savings.
 It’ll be a positive sum game, as you can get the kids ticking off household chores to earn holiday dollars while teaching them the value of personal finance management.

-Savings accounts for kids - page last updated October 02, 2020
+Savings accounts for kids - last updated January 19, 2021

 ^See information about the Mozo Experts Choice Savings Accounts Awards